-Your Directors have pleasure in presenting their Annual Report on the business andoperations of the Company and the Audited Accounts for the Financial Year ended 31stMarch 2015.
+Your Directors have pleasure in presenting their Annual Report on the business andoperations of the Company and the Audited Accounts for the Financial Year ended 31stMarch 2017.

 1. FINANCIAL SUMMARY/HIGHLIGHTS OF PERFORMANCE OF THE COMPANY:

-|Particulars ||Year ended ||Year ended |
+|Particulars ||Year ended ||Year ended ||Year ended |

 During the year under review company has earned revenue ofRs.
 351.99 lacs compared torevenue ofRs.
 0.05 lacs of previous year.
 The Board of Directors of the Company iscontinuously making efforts for the growth of the Company.

-Due to loss during the year the Company is not able to declare Dividend
+Due to loss during the year the Company is not able to declare Dividend.

 5. SHARE CAPITAL:

-At present the Company has only one class of shares equity shares with face value ofRs.
+At present the Company has only one class of shares - equity shares with face value ofRs.
 10/- each.
-The authorized share capital of the company is ` 40000000/-divided into 4000000 equity shares of Rs.
+The Authorized Share Capital of the company is Rs.
+40000000/- dividedinto 4000000 equity shares of Rs.
 10/- each.
 The paid up share capital of the company ason March 31 2017 is Rs.
 40000000/- divided into 4000000 equity shares ofRs.
 10/-each.

 Your Company has not accepted any deposits within the meaning of Section 73 of theCompanies Act 2013 and the Companies (Acceptance of Deposits) Rules 2014.

 8. ENERGY TECHNOLOGY AND FOREIGN EXCHANGE:

 9. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY:

 There were no such material changes occurred subsequent to the close of the financialyear of the Company to which the balance sheet relates and the date of the report whichcan affect the financial position of the Company.

 10. DETAILS OF SIGNIFICANT AND MATERIAL ORDERS:

 11. DETAILS OF SUBSIDIARY/JOINT VENTURES/ASSOCIATE COMPANIES:

 12. PARTICULARS OF LOANS GUARANTEES OR INVESTMENT BY THE COMPANY:

 Details of Loans Guarantees and Investments if any covered under the provisions ofSection 186 of the Act are given in the notes to the Financial Statements.

-11. MEETING OF BOARD OF DIRECTORS:
+13. MEETING OF BOARD OF DIRECTORS:

 During the year under the review 7 (Seven) Board meetings were held with gap betweenMeetings not exceeding the period prescribed under the Companies Act 2013 and Rules madethereunder.
 Details of Board and Board committee meetings held during the year are givenin the Corporate Governance Report.

 Board meeting dates are finalized in consultation with all directors and agenda papersbacked up by comprehensive notes and detailed background information are circulated wellin advance before the date of the meeting thereby enabling the Board to take informeddecisions.

 14. EXTRACTS OF ANNUAL RETURN:

 An extract of Annual Return in Form MGT-9 is attached herewith as ANNEXURE-II.